CodeRTX/drowsiness-detector/README.md

 * `logs/events.csv`: Log file for drowsiness events.
 * `logs/enhanced_events_plot.png`: Plot of drowsiness states over time.
 * `snapshots/snapshot_20241010-165027.jpg`: Example snapshot of facial features.
+* `installation_files/`: Directory containing the `.whl`, `requirements.txt`and the `INSTALLATION_GUIDE.txt` files.

+## Limitations

+Everything works fine, as intended, with only one exception: while the hand is covering the face, the 'DROWSY' alert will show up, irrespective of whether the person is yawning or not.

 ## Contributing